Why Bitter Gourd Leaves Turning Yellow?

 Fruits of these plants are oblong; they are either super smooth or warty.
 They are about 8 inches long, but the length varies from fruit to fruit, between 2 and 8 inches.

-When the bitter gourd ripens, it colour changes from yellow to orange.
-Flesh of the bitter gourd is watery, crunchy, and very similar to cucumber.
+When the bitter gourd ripens, its colour changes from yellow to orange.
+The flesh of the bitter gourd is watery, crunchy, and similar to cucumber.

 Also Read: How Long Does it Take to Grow Potatoes in a Bucket?